Share transfers typically occur during internal or group reorganizations or when selling the company or welcoming a new shareholder.

 There are several key aspects that you should know about stamp duty:

 - The amount of stamp duty payable is 0.26% of the highest purchase price for the transferred shares or the net assets of your company.
-The amount of the company's net assets are determined based on the latest audit report or management accounts of your company
+The amount of the company's net assets is determined based on the latest audit report or management accounts of your company.

 - There is a deadline to proceed with the stamping documents.
 If the share transfer documents are signed in Hong Kong, this deadline is two (2) days after the sale.
 The deadline is thirty (30) days if the share transfer documents are signed outside of Hong Kong.

-How Do You Speed Up the Payment of Stamp Duty on a Share Transfer?
+How to Speed Up the Payment of Stamp Duty on a Share Transfer

 Legally speaking, the name of the buyer can only be entered in the company's Register of Members (also known as Register of Shareholders) after the applicable stamp duty is paid.